MEET COURTNEY AHLSTROM CHRISTY

 After earning a bachelor’s degree in art history from University College Cork in Ireland, Courtney studied 20th century design at the Sotheby’s Institute of Art in London.
 She then obtained a master’s degree in the history of decorative arts at Smithsonian Associates / Corcoran College of Art & Design in Washington, D.C.
 Courtney also held a fellowship at the Smithsonian National Museum of American History while completing graduate school.

 Prior to Ahlstrom Appraisals, Courtney served as senior appraiser at Heritage Auctions, America’s largest auction house.
 In addition, she has worked with the prestigious Bonhams & Butterfields headquartered in London and The Potomack Company based in Alexandria, Virginia.
 Courtney's interest in offering valuation services tailored to each client’s needs led to establishing her own firm that provides appraisals and consultations throughout the American Southeast.

-As a certified member of the International Society of Appraisers, an accredited member of the Appraisers Association of America, and in compliance with the Uniform Standards of Professional Appraisal Practice (USPAP), Courtney is involved in a professional community that seeks higher standards and ongoing inquiry into how to best value personal property.
+As a Certified Member of the International Society of Appraisers, an Accredited Member of the Appraisers Association of America, and in compliance with the Uniform Standards of Professional Appraisal Practice (USPAP) through December 2020, Courtney is involved in a professional community that seeks higher standards and ongoing inquiry into how to best value personal property.

 SMITHSONIAN ASSOCIATES / Corcoran College of Art, Washington D.C.

 Bachelors of Arts, with an Art History major and Spanish minor

 Sotheby's Institute of Art, London